What is an RA?

 The RA works to create and maintain a healthy environment for the academic and personal growth of the students within their assigned living unit.
-In carrying out his or her duties, the RA is expected to treat other students, supervisors, and fellow employees with courtesy and respect.
+In carrying out their duties, the RA is expected to treat other students, supervisors, and fellow employees with courtesy and respect.

 What kinds of people apply to be RAs?

-The Department of Housing and Residential Education provides some of the greatest true-to-life training a student could ask for.
+Carolina Housing provides some of the greatest true-to-life training a student could ask for.
 By working for Housing, YOU could develop skills for the future, succeed academically, and make friends for a lifetime.